NushaMBZ/aide-memoire/src/site/notes/AGM4367/Q Unit-02 S-09.md

     Profit (π) = TR - TC

-4. **Profit Maximization Point:** To maximize profit in the short run, the firm will produce the quantity of output where marginal cost (MC) equals marginal revenue (MR).
-In a perfectly competitive market, this is where MC = market price (P).
+4. <mark style="background: #FFB8EBA6;">Profit Maximization Point</mark>: <mark style="background: #FFF3A3A6;">To maximize profit </mark>in the short run, the firm will produce the quantity of output where <mark style="background: #FF5582A6;">marginal cost (MC) equals marginal revenue (MR).</mark> In a perfectly competitive market, this is where MC = market price (P).

-5. **Shutdown Point:** If the market price falls below the firm's average variable cost (AVC), the firm may choose to shut down temporarily, as it cannot cover its variable costs, and continuing production would lead to greater losses.
+5. <mark style="background: #FFB8EBA6;">Shutdown Point</mark>: If the market price <mark style="background: #FF5582A6;">falls below the firm's average variable cost</mark> (AVC), the firm may choose to shut down temporarily, as it cannot cover its variable costs, and continuing production would lead to greater losses.

-6. **Economic Profit or Loss:** The firm may earn economic profit (positive profit) or incur an economic loss (negative profit) depending on whether the market price is above or below the firm's average total cost (ATC) at the profit-maximizing quantity.
+6. <mark style="background: #FFB8EBA6;">Economic Profit or Loss</mark>: The firm may earn economic profit (positive profit) or incur an economic loss (negative profit) <mark style="background: #FF5582A6;">depending on whether the market price is above or below the firm's average total cost</mark> (ATC) at the profit-maximizing quantity.

 **Profit Maximization in the Long Run:**

 In the long run, a firm's objective is to achieve profit maximization over an extended period, considering adjustments in its production capacity and resource allocation.
 Here's how profit maximization is approached in the long run:

-1. **Adjustable Inputs:** In the long run, all inputs are considered variable.
+1. <mark style="background: #FFB8EBA6;">Adjustable Inputs</mark>: In the long run, <mark style="background: #FF5582A6;">all inputs are considered variable</mark>.
 Firms can adjust their production capacity, expand or reduce the scale of operations, and make changes to fixed inputs like plant size and equipment.

-2. **Entry and Exit:** Firms can enter or exit the market in response to profitability.
+2. <mark style="background: #FFB8EBA6;">Entry and Exit</mark>: Firms can enter or exit the market in response to profitability.
 If existing firms are earning positive economic profits, new firms may enter the market, increasing competition and potentially reducing profits.
 Conversely, if firms are experiencing losses, some may exit the market.

-3. **Zero Economic Profit in the Long Run:** In a perfectly competitive market, in the long run, firms will adjust their production and scale of operations until they earn zero economic profit.
+3. <mark style="background: #FFB8EBA6;">Zero Economic Profit in the Long Run</mark>: In a perfectly competitive market, in the long run, firms will <mark style="background: #FF5582A6;">adjust their production and scale of operations </mark>until they earn zero economic profit.
 This means that they cover all their costs, including an appropriate return on capital, but do not make above-normal profits.

-4. **Productive Efficiency:** In the long run, firms aim to achieve productive efficiency, where they produce at the lowest possible average total cost (ATC) given their technology and inputs.
+4. <mark style="background: #FFB8EBA6;">Productive Efficiency</mark>: In the long run, firms aim to achieve productive efficiency, where they produce at the <mark style="background: #FF5582A6;">lowest possible average total cost</mark> (ATC) given their technology and inputs.

-5. **Allocative Efficiency:** Firms in perfectly competitive markets also achieve allocative efficiency in the long run.
-This means that the quantity produced is at a level where the market price (P) equals the marginal cost (MC), resulting in the most efficient allocation of resources.
+5. <mark style="background: #FFB8EBA6;">Allocative Efficiency</mark>: Firms in perfectly competitive markets also achieve allocative efficiency in the long run.
+This means that the <mark style="background: #FF5582A6;">quantity produced is at a level where the market price (P) equals the marginal cost (MC)</mark>, resulting in the most efficient allocation of resources.

 > [!question]
 > What is meant by zero economic profit of firms at the long run equilibrium

-Zero economic profit, in the context of firms at the long-run equilibrium in economics, refers to a situation where a firm's total revenue (TR) equals its total cost (TC), including all explicit and implicit costs.
+Zero economic profit, in the context of firms at the long-run equilibrium in economics, refers to a situation where a <mark style="background: #FF5582A6;">firm's total revenue (TR) equals its total cost (TC),</mark> including all explicit and implicit costs.

 > [!question]
 > Why do firms enter and exit the markets?